PostHog/posthog.com/contents/blog/posthog-marketing.md

 ![pricing trend](../images/blog/posthog-marketing/pricing-trend.png)

 As you can see (above), our first iteration was a pretty dramatic failure.
 Users visiting the pricing page and "showing intent" (we'll get into what this means later) declined from ~25% down to ~10%.
+It was also obvious from watching session recordings that our new pricing wizard was simply confusing people.

 This lead our Website & Docs team to iterate several new versions, which they then tested using feature flags and experiments.
 Conversions have since returned to normal and we've simplified our pricing as a result.

 > 💡 **PostHog Tip:** Try using filters on dashboards!
 You can apply global filters to any dashboard based on event properties, person properties, feature flags, and cohorts.
 This is a great way to drill down into specific audiences (e.g. users by country, city, continent).

-## Website Dashboard
+## Website dashboard

 One level below we have our main website dashboard.
 This is less focused on conversion metrics and more on general traffic trends across posthog.com.
 Here, we're looking at typical analytics things like: